vkbo/novelWriter/docs/source/usage_format.rst

    Heading level four.
 For novel documents, the level indicates the start of a new section.
 Section titles can be replaced by separators or ignored completely when building the manuscript.

-For headings level one and two, adding a ``!`` modifies its meaning:
+For headings level one through three, adding a ``!`` modifies its meaning:

 ``#!
 Title Text``
    This tells the build tool that the level one heading is intended to be used for the novel's or